RayHightower/RayHightower.com/_posts/2019-05-01-nvidia-jetson-nano-getting-started-and-avoiding-gotchas.markdown

 <img src="/images/nvidia-jetson-nano-developer-kit.jpg" width="600" align="center" alt="Screenshot: Nvidia Jetson Nano Developer Kit" title="Screenshot: Nvidia Jetson Nano Developer Kit" />

 The Nvidia Jetson Nano is a single board computer slightly larger than a Raspberry Pi.
-It has 128 GPU cores, it runs Linux, and it supports CUDA, the Nvidia library that lets you write GPU-accelerated code in high level languages.
+This Linux-powered device has 128 GPU cores that support CUDA, the Nvidia library that lets developers write GPU-accelerated code in high level languages.
 Further, the Nano's $99 price makes GPUs available for some cool hobbyist experiments.
 When powerful technology becomes available to hobbyists, exciting products (and even industries) can be born.

-### What This Article Will Do
+### Jetson Nano, Up & Running

-This article will show the reader how to get started with the Jetson Nano.
+This article will show the reader how to get started with the Jetson Nano as rapidly as possible.
 You will be able to:

 * Burn an SD card with the appropriate Linux4Tegra image.
 * Compile and run the GPU-accelerated demos that come with the image.
 * Write, compile, and run a GPU-accelerated program using Nvidia's CUDA library.
 * Measure the performance improvement that comes from GPU-accelerated code.
-* Save time by avoiding some of the gotchas that got me.
+* Save time by avoiding some of the _gotchas_ that got me.

 Let's get started!

 <!--more-->

-### Product Highlights
+### Jetson Nano Product Highlights

+Here are some Jetson Nano specs at a glance:

 * 4 ARM cores + 128 GPU cores.
 * Support for CUDA, the Nvidia library that lets you write GPU-accelerated code in high level languages like C, C++, Python, Java, Ruby.